greshake/i3status-rust/doc/blocks.md

 ### `[0]<min width>`

 Sets the minimum width of the content (in characters).
 If starts with a zero, `0` symbol will be used to pad the content.
 A space is used otherwise.
 Floats and Integers are shifted to the right, while Strings are to the left.
-Defaults to `0` for Strings, `2` for Integers and `3` for Floats.
+Defaults to `0` for Strings, `2` for Integers, `3` for Floats and `10` for bar graphs.

 #### Examples (spaces are shown as '□' to make the differences more obvious)